Top Places to Visit in New Hampshire

 Especially with the vivid colors of autumn coming up soon, New Hampshire certainly looks like a prime destination!

-A huge thank you to Billy W. again for sharing your stunning photos and travel experience with us.
+A huge thank you to Billy W. again for sharing your travel experience with us.

 Join us next week for yet another fun-filled VTE via Zoom call.
 See you at 7:00pm EDT.
 Cheers!